I was waiting for

 The sky was quite cloudy and we didn’t really have nice sunrise.
 Later, we went to the lotus pond side where beautiful lotus flowers were all over the pond with the reflection of the Angkor Wat on the surface of the pond.
 It was so picturesque and we took lots of pictures.
 We saw few children playing with their doggies near the pond, and a couple was taking picture with them.
 Suddenly, right after taking the picture, the children were chasing them for money.
 “One dollar, one dollar!” they were keep on asking.
 As we did snapped their picture from far with the background of the lotus pond and Angkor Wat, we were so scared that they would turn to us and asking us for money, we quickly left the place at once.

-http://www.canbypublications.com/siemreap/temples/temp-angthom.htm).
+We continued our journey to Angkor Thom (http://www.canbypublications.com/siemreap/temples/temp-angthom.htm).
 Our drivers dropped us on the South Gate, and let us walked on the path and passed through the gate.
 The path leading to the South Gate had two rows of statues on the side, represented the angels and devils.
 The top of the gate had the smiling faces.
 Our drivers picked us up right after we passed through the gate and transferred us to Bayon (http://www.canbypublications.com/siemreap/temples/temp-bayon.htm).
 We had took quite a lot of pictures at this place as there were so many smiling faces everywhere and the structure of the temple was so interesting, and we were so amazed with the stones as how they were arranged in such shapes, and also the crafting of different pictures.

-http://www.canbypublications.com/maps/TempleMapaap2at.htm).
+Then, we talked to the next temple and passed through some souvenir stalls (http://www.canbypublications.com/maps/TempleMapaap2at.htm).
 The Baphuon was under some kind of renovation, and we then walked to the next temple, Phimeanakas.
 We climbed up the steep staircases and really regret of putting so much of efforts and yet there were nothing interesting thing to see up there, except three westerners were sitting on the stones and having their chat.
 Furthermore, the staircases were so dangerous indeed, we couldn’t imagine if we ever fall down.

 After walking around the area, witness some of the amazing crafting on the walls, we walked to the local food stalls, which were near to Bayon.
 They were simple wooden structures with tables and chairs.
 Our drivers were playing shuttlecock with the locals on the field outside the food stalls.
 Surprisingly, we met the couple from Switzerland having their breakfast there.
 I had banana pancake and coffee for my breakfast, and the serving was really huge and so filling like having my lunch too.
 The children were trying their best to ask the couple to buy their postcards and handicrafts, speaking very good English, and they only bother the couple not us, maybe they knew westerners’ money is bigger than the Asian.
 It was really sad that the children was educated and used for commercial value, what they knew was the dollar sign that they could get from the tourists.

-http://www.canbypublications.com/siemreap/temples/temp-taprohm.htm).
+After the breakfast, our drivers transferred us to the famous temple of Ta Prohm (http://www.canbypublications.com/siemreap/temples/temp-taprohm.htm).
 We were dropped at the entrance of temple, and we had to walk through a path leading to the temple surrounded with tall and huge trees.
 On the way, we saw a simple hut that few guys were sitting there playing musical instrument, they were the victims of land mines.
 The temple was really fascinating, the huge giant trees were growing within the walls, rooftops, inside the temples, and all over the place, causing certain parts of the temple were terribly damaged and falling apart, and some areas were restricted and danger for anybody to go in.
 We were trapped inside the temple while we were visiting the place, as we tried our best to look for the exit and couldn’t find one.
 There were trees everywhere, stones everywhere; till we were so confused and ended up our impression about this whole historical site is only trees and stones.

-http://www.canbypublications.com/siemreap/temples/temp-takeo.htm), another temple with long, high and steep staircases.
+Later, we were transferred to Ta Keo (http://www.canbypublications.com/siemreap/temples/temp-takeo.htm), another temple with long, high and steep staircases.
 Me with another friend gave up climbing all those staircases again.
 Another impression about Angkor Wat is non-stop or lots of climbing.
 I noticed that our drivers were studying some kind of materials while waiting for us to visit those temples.
 I saw them reading the fact sheets about the temples and ruins in this historical site, as according to them, they had exam for allowing them getting the permit to take the tourists around.
 I think the authority has done a good job on this to educate their people on how to treasure this place and preserve it for the future, and be proud of what they have and offer in their country.

-http://www.canbypublications.com/siemreap/temples/temp-thommanon.htm).
+Next, we were then brought to any other temple, Thommanon (http://www.canbypublications.com/siemreap/temples/temp-thommanon.htm).
 After snapping some pictures on the crafting, we sat on the stones under the trees for rest, as we really tired of walking, climbing, and all the trees and stones around.
 We decided to have lunch and rest at the food stalls instead of visiting some other temples.
 While we were walking back to our motor trishaw, a little girl came to us and say: “one dollar”, all of us were so surprised and scared, and quickly left without turning back after saying no to her.
 Why should all these children asking for money from the tourists everywhere?
 I seriously don’t think this is a right way for the child to do so.

 Before we returning back to the food stalls, we stopped at the public toilet near the Victory Gate.
 There was a counter and the staff there requested us to show them the entrance ticket before using the toilet, otherwise there would be a charge for it.
 The toilet was no lights at all, and quick dark indeed.
 But I had no other choice as I got the stomach upset again.